 Management and administration of universities and colleges is also increasingly corporatized.
 Appointments to Boards of Governors heavily favour corporate executives.
 In Ontario, they now outnumber academics and other external appointees.
 At many schools, the number of senior administrative appointments is expanding, along with their compensation packages.
 In spring 2022, the Saskatchewan government passed Bill 61, a bill that could lead to “performance-based funding.”
 Post-secondary institutions also entered into a Memorandum of Understanding with the Saskatchewan government that ties funding to revenue generation and requires consideration of private and for-profit funding sources and models.

 Most university pension plans are employer-sponsored.
 Most college plans are multi-employer plans established and regulated through provincial legislation.
 For the most part, these are defined benefit pension plans.
 Since the 2008 recession, employers have attacked pension plans by cutting benefits and shifting risk to employees, most notably by moving from defined benefit plans to defined contribution or target benefit plans.

-Three Ontario universities – University of Guelph, University of Toronto and Queen’s University – have established the University Pension Plan (UPP), a joint sponsored, multi-employer pension plan.
+Three Ontario universities – University of Guelph, University of Toronto and Queen’s University – established the University Pension Plan (UPP), a joint sponsored, multi-employer pension plan.
 CUPE staff and local leaders worked to ensure that this new pension plan will continue to provide members with a secure and stable retirement plan.
 As more universities re-examine their pension arrangements, many other CUPE locals could be involved in discussions with their employers about to joining the UPP.
 CUPE will work with locals to ensure that they have a strong voice in these discussions.